miss-rajeev/CNN_Image_Classifier/README.md

 This project can be a great starting point for anyone interested in learning about CNNs and image classification, and can be easily extended to handle more complex datasets and classification tasks.

+**Website built to run model on backend and display results**
+Username: dan
+Password: Optimization1234